 Jewel Spears Brooker is Professor Emerita of Literature at Eckerd College in St. Petersburg, Florida where she received awards for teaching, scholarship, and campus leadership.
 She has held visiting research or teaching appointments at Hebrew University of Jerusalem, Oxford (Merton College), Yale, Harvard, Columbia, Cambridge, and Doshisha (Kyoto) Universities.

-Dr. Brooker has received numerous awards, including the Albert Nelson Marquis Lifetime Achievement Award from Who's Who in America.
+Dr. Brooker has received numerous awards, including the Albert Nelson Marquis Lifetime Achievement Award from Who's Who in America and the Lifetime Achievement Award for Christianity and Literature.
 She has held fellowships from the National Endowment for the Humanities, Fulbright Foundation, Knight Foundation, and Pew Charitable Trust and has served as president of the South Atlantic Modern Language Association, the T. S. Eliot Society, the society for Christianity and Literature, and other professional organizations.
 Dr. Brooker served six years as a member of the National Humanities Council of the National Endowment for the Humanities.
 She is a member of Phi Beta Kappa.